-Rachel Furst is a PhD candidate in Jewish History at the Hebrew University of Jerusalem and a visiting doctoral fellow at the Tikvah Center for Law and Jewish Civilization at NYU Law School.
-She received a BA in Medieval Studies from Barnard College and an MA in Jewish History from the Hebrew University and is a graduate of the Advanced Talmud Institute at Matan.
-She is a lecturer at Matan, Jerusalem and has taught at various institutions in Israel and abroad.
+Rachel Furst is a post-doctoral fellow at the Freie Universitaet Berlin, having completed her PhD in Medieval Jewish History at the Hebrew University of Jerusalem.
+She received a BA in Medieval Studies from Barnard College and an MA in Jewish History from Hebrew University and is a graduate of the Advanced Talmud Institute at Matan.
+Rachel teaches Jewish history, Jewish law, and rabbinic literature at institutions in Israel and abroad.

 Anne Gordon has taught in the summer programs at Drisha.
 She is an alumna of the Drisha Scholars Circle and has learned at the women’s batei midrash of Jerusalem.
 She is pursuing a PhD in Jewish Education.
 She has directed the Summer Program at Matan in Jerusalem and the Beit Midrash Program of Camp Morasha and has taught throughout the United States and abroad.
 She has an MA in Judaic Studies and a BA in History and Philosophy from Harvard University.